cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 	---
 	bar_value: <%= properties.foo.bar %>

 Global properties are available to any job.
-In addition every job can define it's own `properties` section, these properties are only accessible within configuration templates of that job.
+In addition every job can define it's own `properties` section; these properties are only accessible within configuration templates of that job.
 Local job properties are being recursively merged into global job properties, so accessing them requires exactly the same syntax.
 Note that this can also be used to override global properties on per-job basis.

 ### Instance spec ###